w0rmr1d3r/cloner/README.md

   --max-threads                   If declared, uses the maximum available
                                   threads and processes in the system.
 As per physical cores on the system cpu.
+  --ignore-archived               If declared, will ignore archived repos when
+                                  cloning.
   --help                          Show this message and exit.
 ```